The 10 Poorest Cities In South Carolina For 2023

-The poorest places in South Carolina are Lancaster and Cheraw for 2023 based on Saturday Night Science.
+The poorest places in South Carolina are Orangeburg and Dillon for 2024 based on Saturday Night Science.

-However, like all states, South Carolina has certain places that are going on hard times.
-These South Carolina places have an above average percent of people that are living in poverty, out of work, or not making as much as they should be.
+Like all states, South Carolina has certain places that are going on hard times.
+These South Carolina places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.

-With all the talk about income inequality going on around the country, we thought it prudent to take a look at the places in each state that are struggling to make it even as the economy continues to improve.
-So we set our sites on bringing attention to the poorest places in South Carolina.
+Even as the economy continues to improve, it’s worthwhile to look at the places in each state struggling to make ends meet.
+So we set our sites on locating the poorest places in South Carolina.

-To do so, we analyzed the newest Census data from the American Community Survey for the 65 places in South Carolina with more than 5,000 people.
+To do so, we used Saturday Night Science to analyze the newest Census data from the American Community Survey for the 65 cities in South Carolina with more than 5,000 people.

 Table Of Contents: Top Ten | Methodology | Summary | Table

-The 10 Poorest Cities In South Carolina For 2023
+The 10 Poorest Places In South Carolina For 2024:

 Overall SnackAbility